faizalom/go-web/README.md

 1. Clone this repository to your local machine
 2. Create a MySQL database named `sample_web_app` and a user named `sample_user` with password `sample_password`
 3. Run the `schema.sql` file in the `db` folder to create the tables for the web application
-4. Copy the `.env.example` file to `.env` and fill in the values for the environment variables
+4. Copy the `application.yaml.example` file to `application.yaml` and fill in the values for the environment variables
+5. Set the Google OAuth redirect URL to `http://localhost:8080/google-user/login` in your Google Cloud Console
-5. Build the Docker image for the web application using the command `docker build -t sample-web-app .`
+6. Build the Docker image for the web application using the command `docker build -t sample-web-app .`
-6. Run the Docker container for the web application using the command `docker run -p 8080:8080 sample-web-app`
+7. Run the Docker container for the web application using the command `docker run -p 8080:8080 sample-web-app`

 ## Usage